Dr. Matt Brubaker

 ADDITIONAL PRACTICE AREAS

 A frequently published author, Dr. Brubaker’s work has been featured in Harvard Business Review, Forbes, Chief Executive Magazine, Fast Company and The Journal of Private Equity.
 He is a member of the Academy of Management, and the Organization Development Network.
-Dr. Brubaker serves as an Operating Partner at WindRose Health Investors, a New York-based Private Equity firm, and also sits on the boards of JM Search, Traditions Behavioral Health, and Algae Aqua Culture Technologies.
+Dr. Brubaker serves as an Operating Partner at WindRose Health Investors, a New York-based Private Equity firm, and also sits on the boards of JM Search and Traditions Behavioral Health.
 Dr. Brubaker also has a broad background in working with senior leaders of strategic nonprofit organizations.

 Dr. Brubaker earned his Master of Arts degree in Dispute Resolution at the University of Massachusetts, and his Doctor of Education in Organizational Change (Ed.D.) degree from Pepperdine University’s Graduate School of Education and Psychology.
 His doctoral dissertation examines the practice of apology as a leadership behavior, and its impact on organizational performance.